-- Sustainment, Restoration and Modernization Funding supports ANC's infrastructure (086600) Funding supports the renovation, sustainment and maintenance of ANC facilities, infrastructure and roadways.
+- Construction (086500) Funding supports ANC's capital investments Object Class 32 Land and Structures) in construction of facilities and land improvements.
+Capital investments in FY 2017 reflect ANCs continued commitment toward completing the backlog of infrastructure repair and maintenance. - Sustainment, Restoration and Modernization Funding supports ANC's infrastructure (086600) Funding supports the renovation, sustainment and maintenance of ANC facilities, infrastructure and roadways.
 Created in FY 2013 to account for SRM backlog. - ANC Major Construction (1809) Funding supports ANC's expansion efforts in construction of facilities and land improvements for expanded burial capacity.
 Specifically, funding supports the current efforts of Millennium and the Southern expansion project.
-No funds are requested in this account for FY 2016.
+No funds are requested in this account for FY 2017.